Our big data services

 Analytics with ADA is very simple.
-Unless our existing data-adapters (CSV, TSV, Apache HTTP Server logs, etc.) doesn't fit your data, you can easily write your own and plug it into ada-load to load data.
+Even if our existing data-adapters (CSV, TSV, Apache HTTP Server logs, etc.) do not fit your data, you can easily write your own and plug it into ada-load to load data.
 Your code's focus is only on converting data and that's it.

 After loading data – typically into Hive – you can start writing analytics jobs.
 Many users use Hive because of its similarity to SQL and overall ease of use, but ada-summarize supports MongoDB, PostgreSQL and other pluggable backends as well.